 3. See “Umpire Field Ratings Procedures” document located on MLUA website located here for more details ( MLUA Field Rating Procedures).

 Changes to MLUA Policies and Procedures

 The MLUA Policies and Procedures may be updated and changed as needed by the MLUA Executive

 Board.
-Input from the MLUA umpires will be considered.
+Input from the MLUA officials will be considered.